-Wet prairie is an herbaceous community usually occurring on acidic, continuously wet, but not inundated, soils.
+Wet Prairie Wet prairie is an herbaceous community usually occurring on acidic, continuously wet, but not inundated, soils.
 This community can be found on somewhat flat or gentle slopes between lower lying depression marshes, shrub bogs, or dome swamps or on slightly higher wet or mesic flatwoods.
-Wet prairies in northern Florida are some of the most diverse communities in the U.S., with an Wet Prairie average of over 20 species per square meter in some places and over 100 total species in any given stand.
+Wet prairies in northern Florida are some of the most diverse communities in the U.S., with an average of over 20 species per square meter in some places and over 100 total species in any given stand.
 The Panhandle is a hotspot for rare plants of the wet prairie community with 25 out of the 30 rare species found in this community; 12 of these are endemic to the Panhandle (FNAI 2010).
-Aquatic Communities Blackwater streams are perennial or intermittent seasonal watercourses laden with tannins (natural organic chemicals), particulates, and dissolved organic matter and iron.
+Aquatic Communities Blackwater Streams Blackwater streams are perennial or intermittent seasonal watercourses laden with tannins (natural organic chemicals), particulates, and dissolved organic matter and iron.
 These dissolved materials result from the streams' origins in extensive wetlands with organic soils that collect rainfall and discharge it slowly to the stream.
-The dark-colored water reduces light penetration and, inhibits Blackwater Streams photosynthesis, and prevents the growth of submerged aquatic plants.
+The dark-colored water reduces light penetration and, inhibits photosynthesis, and prevents the growth of submerged aquatic plants.
 Blackwater streams are frequently underlain by limestones and have sandy bottoms overlain by organics that have settled out of suspension.
 Blackwater streams are the most widely distributed and numerous riverine systems in the southeast Coastal Plain (FNAI 2010) and found draining into most creeks, streams and bayous in the watershed.
-Coastal dune lakes are naturally-formed fresh water basins that exhibit cyclical hydrology through intermittent connectivity to sources of salt water.
+Coastal Dune Lakes Coastal dune lakes are naturally-formed fresh water basins that exhibit cyclical hydrology through intermittent connectivity to sources of salt water.
 Consequently, coastal dune lakes are known to have a high biodiversity, with species characteristic of fresh, estuarine, and marine environments.
 Coastal dune lakes (listed in Section 2.3) provide an important stopover point for migrating neotropical birds and are popular recreation spots for the coastlines' residents and frequent visitors.
-These rare lakes have withstood sources of salt water.
-Consequently, coastal dune lakes are known to have a high biodiversity, with species characteristic of fresh, estuarine, and marine environments.
-Coastal dune lakes (listed in Section 2.3) provide an important stopover point for migrating neotropical birds and are popular recreation spots for the coastlines' residents and frequent visitors.
 These rare lakes have withstood natural processes such as hurricanes, droughts, and land subsidence, and have been identified as imperiled by the Florida Natural Areas Inventory due to their global rarity.
 Coastal dune lakes (listed in section 2.3 for the watershed) are extremely vulnerable to hydrological manipulations such as excessive withdrawals of ground water that could lower the water table, as well as saltwater intrusion.
 Groundwater pollution, especially chemical pollution from the surrounding coastal communities, could significantly alter the nutrient balance and produce devastating effects on the fauna and flora (FNAI 2010).
+Sandhill Upland Lakes Sandhill upland lakes are shallow-rounded solution depressions in sandy upland communities that lack significant surface inflows or outflows.
+Instead, water is largely derived from lateral ground water seepage and/or from artesian sources connected with the underlying limestone aquifer.
+Sandhill upland lakes are generally permanent water bodies, although water levels may fluctuate substantially.
+Vegetation is largely restricted to a narrow band along the shore, and may include hydrophytic grasses and herbs or a dense shrub thicket, depending on fire frequency and water fluctuations.
+Sandhill upland lakes are extremely vulnerable to hydrological manipulations such as excessive groundwater withdrawals that could lower the regional water table.
+Additionally, groundwater pollution can significantly alter the nutrient balance of sandhill upland lakes, causing significant damage to flora and fauna.
+Furthermore, chemical pollution in sandhill lakes can result in groundwater contamination because they often function as aquifer recharge areas (FNAI 2010).
+The northern portion of the Choctawhatchee River and Bay watershed (Walton and Washington counties) consists of the Sand Hill Lakes region, as well as Spring Lake, which are good examples of sandhill upland lakes.